-Applied Behavior Analysis is a branch of behaviorism in which the principles of behavior are applied to the social issues to systematically change and improve behavior.
-This program will prepare individuals to:
+Applied Behavior Analysis (ABA) is the scientific study of learning and behavior in which the principles of behavior are applied to understand, predict, and improve socially significant behavior.

-Completion of the ABA program requires a total of 45 credit hours.
-Students accepted into and enrolled in the program will register for 9 credit hours each semester, which includes both coursework and practicum hours.
+Completion of the Masters in ABA requires a total of 45 credit hours.
+Students enroll for 9 credit hours each semester, which includes coursework and practicum hours.
 The program will span 5 semesters (fall, spring, summer, fall, spring).

 Students are required to take 21 hours of core courses and 9 courses of elective coursework related to advanced behavior-analytic topics or developmental and intellectual disabilities.
 Students will complete practicum hours over 5 semesters.
 Practicum opportunities are arranged and coordinated by program faculty and students will rotate across at least two practicum sites during their tenure to help equip students will the skills necessary to be effective practitioners.

 Part-time options are available, interested students should contact Dr. Valdovinos for more details.

 Students who already have a Master’s degree can complete the certificate program.
 Completion of the Certificate in ABA requires a total of 36 credit hours.
 The certificate program will span 4 semesters (fall, spring, summer, fall).
 Students are required to complete 21 hours of core courses and complete practicum hours.

 Drake graduate students, in School of Education and College of Pharmacy and Health Sciences, can designate a “Specialization” in Applied Behavior Analysis.
 The course work associated with the Specialization exists as part of the curriculum for the Master’s and Certification in ABA offered by the ABA program.
 Students interested in becoming Board Certified Analysts will have the option to enroll in the Certificate program in ABA after completing ABA 262, ABA 264, and ABA 265.